 Tea Tree Oil poisoning can occur from skin exposure, oral ingestion or a combination of the two.

 Signs of poisoning can occur within 2-12 hours of ingestion and can include:

 If you suspect poisoning in your pet, please seek veterinary attention immediately.
-There is no direct antidote for turpene and only supportive treatment can be given.
-Turpene is also toxic to the liver and liver supplements are needed for at least 2weeks post exposure.
+There is no direct antidote for terpene and only supportive treatment can be given.
+Terpene is also toxic to the liver and liver supplements are needed for at least 2 weeks post exposure.

 If you absolutely feel the need to use tea tree oil, please take the following precautions:

 - For dogs, apply only small amounts and make sure it is well diluted

 - Use an e-collar to prevent ingestion